Skip to main content

 • Better suited for concurrency

-Mutability in implementations is permitted (e.g. a mutable cached value for performance reasons), however such mutability should not be externally visible (e.g. should not affect the Encoding of Values).
+Mutability may occur as an implementation detail (e.g. a mutable cached value for performance reasons), however such mutability should not be externally visible (e.g. should not affect the encoding of values or CVM behaviour).

 Bounded Resources

-We are building a system for distibuted computation and data in the context of a global internet where many parties with access to the Convex network may be untrusted.
+We are building a system for distributed computation and data in the context of a global internet where many parties with access to the Convex network may be untrusted.

 It is therefore necessary to place a bound on the size of resources used.
 This is essential to ensure that the CVM does not ever attempt to process data of unbounded size, which could allow DoS attacks by adversaries constructing arbitrarily sized input.